catie-aq/blog-vaniila/_i18n/en/_posts/2023-06-27-Question_answering.md

 # What is question answering?
 <p style="text-align:justify;">
-Question answering (often abbreviated to QA) is an NLP task that involves providing an answer to a user question formulated in natural language.<br>
+Question answering (often abbreviated as QA) is an NLP task that involves providing an answer to a user's question formulated in natural language.<br>
 There are two types of question answering.
-The first is called "QA closed-book", i.e. the model answers a question without relying on any associated context text.
-This approach can be thought of as the "Using your knowledge, answer the following question" exercise we had to deal with when we were students. <br>
+The first is referred to as "QA closed-book," where the model answers a question without relying on any associated context text.
+This approach can be likened to the "Using your knowledge, answer the following question" exercise we encountered as students.<br>
-The performance of these types of models depends mainly on the data used for training.
-We won't go into more detail on this type of QA in this article. <br>
+The performance of these types of models primarily depends on the data used for training, but we won't delve into further details on this type of QA in this article.<br>
-The second type of QA that will interest us in the remainder of this blog post is "extractive QA", i.e. the model answers a question based on an associated context text: the answer is extracted from a given text, hence the term "extractive".
-This is the default approach when talking about QA. <br>
+The second type of QA that will be of interest to us in the remainder of this blog post is "extractive QA," where the model answers a question based on an associated context text, with the answer extracted from a given text—hence the term "extractive."
+This is the default approach when discussing QA.<br>
-It should be noted that for each of the two types, it is possible to qualify them as "closed-domain" (model specialized on a particular domain, e.g. medical) or "open-domain" (model trained on several different domains to make it as generalist as possible). <br>
+It's worth noting that for each of these two types, they can be categorized as "closed-domain" (models specialized in a specific domain, e.g., medical) or "open-domain" (models trained on various domains to be as general as possible).<br>

-From a technical point of view, the QA extractive task can be considered as binary classification, where instead of classifying at the level of the whole sentence (for sentiment analysis, for example), we classify at the level of the word, saying whether or not the word in question is part of the expected response.
+From a technical perspective, the QA extractive task can be seen as binary classification.
+Instead of classifying at the sentence level (as in sentiment analysis, for example), it operates at the word level, determining whether the word in question is part of the expected response or not.
 </p>
 <br><br>

 # QA datasets with context
 <p style="text-align:justify;">
-The most famous QA dataset is the <a href="https://rajpurkar.github.io/SQuAD-explorer/">SQuAD (Stanford Question Answering Dataset)</a>  dataset by Rajpurkar et al. Created for English from Wikipedia articles, other languages have generally adopted its formatting. <br>
+The most renowned QA dataset is the <a href="https://rajpurkar.github.io/SQuAD-explorer/">SQuAD (Stanford Question Answering Dataset)</a> by Rajpurkar et al. Originally developed in English using Wikipedia articles as a source, its formatting has been widely embraced in other languages. <br>
-There are two versions of this dataset. <a href="https://arxiv.org/abs/1606.05250">SQuAD 1.0 by Rajpurkar et al. (2016)</a>  contains 107,785 triplets of context text, question and answer.
+This dataset comes in two versions. <a href="https://arxiv.org/abs/1606.05250">SQuAD 1.0 by Rajpurkar et al. (2016)</a> comprises 107,785 triplets consisting of context text, a question, and an answer.
 Below is an example of a line from this version of the dataset: <br>
 </p>
 <center>
 <figure class="image">
   <img src="https://raw.githubusercontent.com/catie-aq/blog-vaniila/main/assets/images/QA/SQUAD_V1.png">
   <figcaption>
-    Example of a line from the SQUAD1.0 dataset
+    <i>Example of a line from the SQUAD 1.0 dataset</i>
   </figcaption>
 </figure>
 </center>
 <p style="text-align:justify;">
-<a href="https://arxiv.org/abs/1806.03822">SQuAD 2.0 by Rajpurkar et al. (2018)</a> contains 53,775 additional triplets where the answers are empty, i.e. the context does not contain the answer to the question asked.
-This enables the model to be trained not to systematically extract a piece of text from the context, and that sometimes a question doesn't have an answer and should therefore abstain from answering.
-In this version, two-thirds of questions have answers taken from the context and one-third have no answers. <br>
+<a href="https://arxiv.org/abs/1806.03822">SQuAD 2.0 by Rajpurkar et al. (2018)</a> introduces 53,775 additional triplets in which the answers are intentionally left empty.
+This means that the context does not contain the answer to the question asked.
+The purpose of this variation is to train the model not to automatically extract text from the context in every case, recognizing that sometimes a question lacks an answer, and the model should refrain from providing one.
+In SQuAD 2.0, approximately two-thirds of the questions have answers taken from the context, while one-third have no answers.<br>
 Below is an example of a line from this version of the dataset: <br>
 </p>
 <center>
 <figure class="image">
   <img src="https://raw.githubusercontent.com/catie-aq/blog-vaniila/main/assets/images/QA/SQUAD_V2.png">
   <figcaption>
-    Example of a line from the SQUAD 2.0 dataset
+    <i>Example of a line from the SQUAD 2.0 dataset</i>
   </figcaption>
 </figure>
 </center>
 <p style="text-align:justify;">
-For the French language, datasets have been created using the SQuAD methodology.
-These include: <br>
+For the French language, several datasets have been created using the SQuAD methodology.
+These datasets include:<br>
 - <a href="https://fquad.illuin.tech/">FQuAD 1.0 (2020)</a> by Illuin Technology (in particular <a href="https://arxiv.org/abs/2002.06071">Hoffschmidt et al. (2021)</a>, which is based on the SQuAD 1.0 methodology and contains 26,108 questions/answers based on <a href="https://fr.wikipedia.org/wiki/Cat%C3%A9gorie:Article_de_qualit%C3%A9"> high-quality Wikipedia articles</a>.
 The data is available on the Illuin Technology website after filling in a form (only the train and dev samples are available, not the test).
 Version FQuAD 1.1 by the same authors contains 62,003 questions/answers, but this dataset is not open. <br>
-- <a href="https://arxiv.org/abs/2109.13209v1"> by Heinrich et al. </a> using SQUAD 2.0 methodology bringing 13,591 new unanswered questions.
+- <a href="https://arxiv.org/abs/2109.13209v1">FQuAD 2.0 by Heinrich et al. </a> using SQUAD 2.0 methodology bringing 13,591 new unanswered questions.
 However, this dataset is not open. <br>
-- The <a href="https://piaf.etalab.studio/">PIAF</a> (Pour une IA Francophone) project supported by <a href="https://www.etalab.gouv.fr/">Etalab</a> and more specifically <a href="https://aclanthology.org/2020.lrec-1.673/">Keraron et al. (2020)</a> includes more than 9225 questions.
+- The <a href="https://piaf.etalab.studio/">PIAF</a> (Pour une IA Francophone) project supported by <a href="https://www.etalab.gouv.fr/">Etalab</a> and more specifically <a href="https://aclanthology.org/2020.lrec-1.673/">Keraron et al. (2020)</a> includes more than 9,225 questions.
 The PIAF data are freely accessible <a href="https://www.data.gouv.fr/fr/datasets/piaf-le-dataset-francophone-de-questions-reponses/">here</a>.<br>
-- <a href="https://huggingface.co/datasets/lincoln/newsquadfr">Newsquadfr (2021)</a> by <a href="https://www.lincoln.fr/">Lincoln</a> is a dataset of 2520 questions.
+- <a href="https://huggingface.co/datasets/lincoln/newsquadfr">Newsquadfr (2021)</a> by <a href="https://www.lincoln.fr/">Lincoln</a> is a dataset of 2,520 questions.
 The contexts are paragraphs of articles extracted from nine French online newspapers during the year 2020/2021. <br><br>
 A total of 37,853 context/question/answer triplets are available natively in French. <br><br>
 There are also a few datasets that are translations of SQuAD into French.
 These include: <br>
 - <a href="https://github.com/Alikabbadj/French-SQuAD">French-SQuAD</a> by <a href="https://www.linkedin.com/pulse/something-new-french-text-mining-information-chatbot-largest-kabbadj/">Kabbadj (2018)</a>, which translates the SQuAD 1.0 dataset using <a href="https://github.com/ssut/py-googletrans"> Google's unofficial API</a>.
 This translation is not of good quality (punctuation, nonsense phrases). <br>
 - <a href="https://huggingface.co/datasets/qwant/squad_fr">Squad_fr </a> by <a href="https://hal.archives-ouvertes.fr/hal-03336060/file/RANLP_2021_transformers_usability.pdf">Cattan et al. (2021)</a>, which translates the SQuAD 1.0  dataset using their own translation system based on the transformer by Vaswani et al. Although of better quality than French-SQuAD, this dataset contains many errors. <br>
-- <a href="https://huggingface.co/datasets/pragnakalp/squad_v2_french_translated"> Squad_v2_french_translated</a> by Pragnakalp Techlabs (2022), which partially translates (79,069 data out of the original 161,560) the SQuAD 2.0  dataset using Google Translation.
+- <a href="https://huggingface.co/datasets/pragnakalp/squad_v2_french_translated"> Squad_v2_french_translated</a> by Pragnakalp Techlabs (2022), which partially translates (79,069 data out of the original 161,560) the SQuAD 2.0  dataset using Google Translate.
 This dataset is the best quality of the three available translations.
 </p>
 <br><br>

 # Which model for solving a QA task?
 <p style="text-align:justify;">
-Any transformer model is able to solve this task, whether it's a full transformer (encoder and decoder), a transformer decoder, or a transformer encoder. <br>
+Any transformer model is capable of performing this task, whether it's a complete transformer (with both encoder and decoder), a transformer decoder, or a transformer encoder. <br>
-Only the way in which the data is provided to the model differs between the different approaches. <br>
+The key difference lies in how the data is presented to the model in each approach.<br>

 In practice, encoder models are the most widely used.
 Because they are best suited to solving classification tasks, and probably out of habit.
-Indeed, in the case of French, encoder transformers were available before decoder transformers and full transformers.
-Furthermore, it should be noted that CamemBERT model by <a href="https://arxiv.org/abs/1911.03894">Martin et al. (2019)</a> is more commonly used than FlauBERT by <a href="https://arxiv.org/abs/1912.05372">He et al. (2019)</a> for the QA task, due to empirical observations: several authors have noted that the former tends to give better results than the latter on this task. <br><br>
+Notably, in the case of the French language, encoder transformers were available before decoder transformers and full transformers.
+Furthermore, it's worth mentioning that the CamemBERT model by <a href="https://arxiv.org/abs/1911.03894">Martin et al. (2019)</a> is more commonly used than FlauBERT by <a href="https://arxiv.org/abs/1912.05372">He et al. (2019)</a> for the QA task, due to empirical observations: several authors have noted that the former tends to give better results than the latter on this task. <br><br>
 A few models finetuned to the QA task are available in open-source.
 These include: <br>
 -	The <a href="https://huggingface.co/illuin/camembert-base-fquad"> CamemBERT base model finetuned on FQUAD 1.0 </a> by Illuin <br>
 -	The <a href="https://huggingface.co/etalab-ia/camembert-base-squadFR-fquad-piaf"> CamemBERT model finetuned on the combination of PIAF 1.1, FQuAD 1.0 and French-SQuAD </a> by Etalab <br>